vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Mike Donnelly](https://github.com/SQLMD)*

+A database is used for data retrieval, updates, and additions.
+Like a spreadsheet in some ways, but not many, databases can manage your data with much better integrity and greater speed.
+In the context of the web, databases often reside on a server computer and allows the user to get information that is requested by the browser or stores information from a user such as when that user signs up for a new account.

 #### SQL

 Abbreviation of Structured Query Language, and pronounced either see-kwell or as separate letters.
 SQL is a standardized query language for requesting information from a database.
 The original version called SEQUEL (structured English query language) was designed by an IBM research center in 1974 and 1975.
 SQL was first introduced as a commercial database systemin 1979 by Oracle Corporation.
 Although there are different dialects of SQL, it is nevertheless the closest thing to a standard query language that currently exists.